 QR codes are the machine-readable data formats that are used to transfer data between devices automatically with a single scan.
 They are useful for automation and anything that needs to be scanned automatically.

-Before QR codes, there used to be linear barcodes which stored data in lines.
+Before QR codes, there used to be linear barcodes that stored data in lines.
 Then over the years, QR codes became more and more complex with each passing day.

 First-generation was line codes, as shown below: